solid/solidproject.org/pages/home.md

           </div>
           <div class="card-body">
             <p>
-            Move freely without losing data and connections.
-Use the best tools without having to restart the setup process.
+            Switch to the best tools and take your data with you.
             </p>
           </div>
         </div>